Heartbeat143/Hand-written-digit-classifier/README.md

       9   	0.969697  	0.996667    	0.964824  	0.9930    	0.960

-   Thanks for your patience to understaning clearly.
+   Thanks for your patience to understanding clearly.